Siento (Yolandita Monge album)

-Siento is the twenty-third (23rd) studio album by Puerto Rican singer Yolandita Monge.
+Siento (I Feel) is the twenty-third studio album by Puerto Rican singer Yolandita Monge.
 It was released in 1999 with her new recording contract with BMG U.S. Latin.
 With this album the singer returned to her usual strong melodramatic ballads along with producer Ricardo Eddy Martínez from Vivencias.
 It includes the radio hit "Dime", as well as the dance single "Mala Sangre".
-The sales exceeded 50.000 copies, earning Gold status, and it is currently out of print in all formats.
-This album is her only studio album for BMG U.S. Latin and is still unavailable as a digital download.
+The sales exceeded 50.000 copies, earning Gold status.
+The album is currently out of print in all formats, but it was finally released in 2023 as a digital download at iTunes and Amazon.